okta/terraform-provider-oktapam/docs/resources/project_group.md

 ### Optional

 - `create_server_group` (Boolean) If 'true', `sftd` (ASA Server Agent) creates a corresponding local (unix or windows) group in the ASA Project's servers.
 - `servers_selector` (Map of String) Enables access to ASA Servers with labels matching all selectors.
-For ASA Projects Groups using Policy Sync Feature.
+Only available to customers that have the Early Access Policy Sync feature enabled on their team.

 ### Read-Only